Myth #1: I need to be well-rounded

 Fact #3: I need to start procrastinating more

-“Don’t put off until tomorrow what you can put off until the day after tomorrow and end up just as well.” – Mark Twain
+“Never put off till to-morrow what you can do day after to-morrow just as well.” – Mark Twain (source info here)

 What do you procrastinate?
 If you are like most people, and I’m not recommending that (see #2), then you procrastinate activities that you don’t enjoy and that you don’t do well.
 You wait to do them until it is absolutely necessary because you’d rather be doing something else.
 You’d rather be doing something that you do enjoy and that you are good at.